SolidInvoice/blog/_posts/2013-04-19-our-new-blog.md

 ---
 layout: post
-category : general
+category : General
-tagline: "Welcome to our new blog" tags : [general] excerpt : "Welcome to our new blog"
+tagline: "Welcome to our new blog" tags : [General] excerpt : "Welcome to our new blog"
 ---
 {% include JB/setup %}